hbrspros/docker-nginx-reverseproxy/README.md

 - Webserver as container
 - reverseproxy as container
 - Webserver manages TLS Certs

 ### Networking
-- Webserver conntected to database
+- Network: Webserver connected to database
-- Webserver conntected to reverseproxy
+- Internal Network: Webserver connected to reverseproxy
+- External Network: reverseproxy connected to external interface eth0

 ## How to get started